- Parts List

 Here are the special tools and base gasket cement I used.

 NOTE: I chose to use Hylomar gasket cement.
 Bob and Oak no longer recommend it.
 They have various “recommendations” for cement, and recommendations have changed over time with Hylomar being recommended at one time.
 See Oak and Bob’s material for more details.
-I bought Hylomar for my Grey Ghost build so I’ll get to see how well it holds up on both bikes.
+I bought Hylomar for my Silver Ghost build so I’ll get to see how well it holds up on both bikes.

 The other tools are a ring expander (left side) and ring compressor (right side).
 Neither are required.
 In the previous top end work I’ve done, I used my fingers to install the rings into the grooves in the pistons and the pistons into the cylinders.
 But for this project, I added some new tools to the tool box.